 - OFTA: Overlake Friends of the Arts is an arts booster club that helps with costumes and in other areas of the arts.
 All parents are welcome, even if their students don’t participate.

 - Opus: The US literary magazine published in the spring.

-- PFSA: Overlake’s Parent, Faculty, Staff Alliance.
+- PGA: Overlake’s Parent Guardian Association.
 Meetings are held monthly and are listed on the calendar.